nancytao/cs4400-gttravel/README.md

 ## Cole's List
 write reviews from page
 make sure city name is less than 32 chars
-Straight to page for location - make sure event works
+Skip table - make sure event/location works - location by name? currently address/city

 Add more searches ie location by country, event by location add to homescreen a message box that says register successful and such